-A recent World Health Organization says air pollution kills 7 million people every year and 93 percent of children under the age of 15 breathe so much polluted air it puts their health and development at risk.
+A recent World Health Organization report says air pollution kills 7 million people every year.
+In addition, more than 90% of children under the age of 15 breathe so much polluted air it puts their health and development at risk.

 - Stay inside if possible when pollen counts are high or air quality is poor.
 Avoid or limit strenuous outdoor activity to early morning hours when pollen and ozone levels tend to be lower.
 Instead of jogging outdoors, work out at a fitness center or take a power-walk through a shopping mall.

 - Help slow climate change by using less energy at home or choosing renewable energy.
 Seal and insulate your home.
 Mow your lawn in the evening to prevent ozone formation during the day, or use an electric mower.
+Use energy-efficient light bulbs.
 Turn off lights and unplug TVs, computers and gadgets when not in use.
-Use energy-efficient light bulbs.
 Consider installing solar panels on your roof – although expensive, they may be well worth it in the long run, depending on your family’s finances.

 How One City Is Fighting Back Against Climate Change

 Springfield, Massachusetts is regularly listed among the worst cities for asthma and allergies in the United States.
 It’s reported that asthma affects 16 percent of the population (compared to 10.8 percent in the state) and 20 percent of schoolchildren in Springfield Public Schools.